leap0x7b/cherry/README.md

 # cherry

-Cherry or cherry (You name it) is simple package manager made for LuaJIT, It was started since 6/October/2020 in goal of bringing a solution for LuaJIT projects and bindings, Also it comes option to distribute command-line based apps!
+Cherry or cherry (You name it) is package manager made for LuaJIT, Started since 6/October/2020 in goal of bringing a solution for LuaJIT projects and bindings, Also it can be used to distribute Lua command-line based apps from source!

 ### Brief